 Noel offers a variety of pizza classes and services.
 He is happy to custom design the course of action just right for your goals and budget!

 We sure do!
-Email us here with some information about what you are looking for and we’ll get back to you with options, availability and pricing.
+Email us with specific information about what you are looking for and we’ll get back to you with options, availability and pricing.

 Noel Brohner is the founder of Slow Rise Pizza.
 He is an APN USA Certified Pizzaiolo and a 30+ year restaurant veteran.
 Noel has become known as the “Professor of Pizza” in the highly-regarded international culinary community of artisan pizza and bread makers.